placrosse/kodo/docs/source/nc_intro.rst

 The figure below gives a basic overview of the operations performed in a network coding system.
-If you intend to encode a large file then it should be split into several blocks, also called generations each consisting of **g** packets.
+If you intend to encode a large file then it should be split into several blocks, also called generations each consisting of **g** symbols.
 If the whole file was considered one big block, then the computational complexity of the encoding and decoding operations would be very high.